-- 1. Touch (a). - 2.
+- 1. Touch Q. - 2.
 Drag a desired area in the trace graph to expand the view.
 You can also expand the view by pressing the arrow keys. - 3.
 Turn the rotary knob to move the cursor to the desired position.

 When Marker Mode is Placement, you can switch the cursor movement speed by pressing the rotary knob.
+By touching

-By touching (1) to (4), markers are displayed at the cursor positions.
+1 to 4, markers are displayed at the cursor positions.